w3f/polkadot-wiki/docs/maintain/maintain-bug-bounty.md

 ---
-id: kusama-bug-bounty
+id: maintain-bug-bounty
 title: Bug Bounty
 sidebar_label: Bug Bounty
 description: An overview of how you can help catch bugs.
-slug: ../../kusama-bug-bounty
+slug: ../../maintain-bug-bounty
 ---

 > Note: The bug bounty program does *not* cover bugs on code bases that are external to or, written
-> on top of Kusama, or that use Kusama.
+> on top of Polkadot, or that use Polkadot.
 To be eligible for the bug bounty program the bug has to
-> be a part of the Kusama codebase, this includes protocols that Polkadot uses such as AnV, XCM,
+> be a part of the Polkadot codebase, this includes protocols that Polkadot uses such as AnV, XCM,
 > GRANDPA, etc.

-We call on our community and all bug bounty hunters to help identify bugs in Kusama.
+We call on our community and all bug bounty hunters to help identify bugs in Polkadot.

 If you discover a bug, we appreciate your cooperation in responsibly investigating and reporting it as per [instructions on Web3 Foundation website](https://web3.foundation/security-report/).